 Let me summarize it real quick with the following three questions you probably have on your mind.

-- a way of earning a commission by selling another brand's products or services.
+- Earn commission by selling another brand's products or services.

-- is a well-tested monetization model that offers profitability for all parties.
+- Well-tested monetization model that offers profitability for all parties.

-You get paid when people coming from you takes an action on the advertiser's website.
-There are three pays to earn money as an affiliate marketer:
+You get paid when people take action on the advertiser's website.
+There are three pays to earn money as an affiliate marketer.

 - Pay per Sale (PPS): Earn a percentage of the sale.